 With the arrival of Vero Boquete and Jodie Taylor, this display was made to celebrate the global nature of the game and the Thorns.
 We also worked in a little brag about the Thorns’ world’s-best average attendance.
 But what most people commented on was the airport carpet background – this was the year that PDX began replacing the iconic flooring and the time that “airport shoe-selfies” became a big thing.

 I am unable to find or recall a pride display from 2015.
 Instead, there was this mid-season display to acknowledge the World Cup in Vancouver, BC, and to tell the “left-behind” Thorns that we supported them and still had high expectations.
 The twist on the well-known bumper sticker phrase was well received.

-This was the famous match where goalkeeper Michelle Betos scored the equalizing goal on the last play of stoppage time, snatching two points away from Seattle.
+This was the famous match where goalkeeper Michelle Betos scored the equalizing goal on the last play of stoppage time, snatching two points away from Kansas City.

 2015 Home Closer – Belles of the Ball

 The 2015 season was a disappointment and coach Paul Riley would leave shortly after this match.
 The Riveters decided to simply ignore the poor results and celebrate the entertainment of having the Thorns.
 So the motif was “heck with it, let’s dance”.